HPV Vaccine Toolkit: Increasing HPV Vaccine Uptake Among Adolescent Clients in the Family Planning Setting

 Action Steps Supportive Resources

-Document the client’s vaccination status at all visits.
+Update and document the client’s vaccination status at all visits.

 Ask new clients for previous immunization records and update their medical file/EHR accordingly.